k-sanchez/workshop_networks_xcbh/03_network.md

     <figcaption>CFs calculation (<a href="https://doi.org/10.1093/sysbio/syaa005">Olave and Meyer 2020</a>)</figcaption>
 </p>

-Hence, it is required the estimation of gene trees to obtain the table of CFs required to estimate the network.
-Interestingly, an R function was developed to compute the table of CFs directly from a SNPs matrix ([Olave and Meyer 2020](https://doi.org/10.1093/sysbio/syaa005)), which we will be using here on the *Liolaemus* dataset.
+A CF table has to be obtained first, either from gene trees or SNP datasets.
+Here, we will go through both options.

-## Install Julia and <span style="font-variant: small-caps;">PhyloNetworks</span>
+## Getting started: install Julia and <span style="font-variant: small-caps;">PhyloNetworks</span>

 <span style="font-variant: small-caps;">PhyloNetworks</span> is a package of Julia, an interactive programming language (like R).
 To install Julia, go to [http://julialang.org/downloads/](http://julialang.org/downloads/).